 These toddler skis aren’t suitable for a ski resort butmake great toys though, and are a blast as backyard play skis.

 Best ski boots for 1 year olds and best ski boots for 2 year olds

-Finding ski boots that are small enough for toddler size feet is one of the most difficult parts of finding ski gear for really young kids.
-I remember when my oldest was learning how to ski the smallest we could find was a size 17 ski boot, which is about a kids size 10.
+Finding toddler ski boots that are small enough for little feet is one of the most difficult parts of finding ski gear for really young kids.
+I remember when my oldest was learning how to ski the smallest we could find was a size 17 ski boot, which is about a kids size 10 (there really wasn’t anything smaller on the market then).
 Now as my other kids have gotten older we’ve been able to find ski boots and smaller and smaller sizes.
-Currently, the smallest size I’ve ever found in a toddler ski boot is a size 15.5 which is approximately a toddler size 8.
+Currently, the smallest size I’ve ever found in a toddler ski boot is a size 14.5 which is approximately a toddler size 7.

 We do have a pair of kids ski boots that I highly recommend every parent who would like to ski with their toddlers and their other kids.
 These are the Roces adjustable ski boots, and they come in a size that starts at size 16.0.
 While the concept of an adjustable ski boot for kids may be new to many parents it’s actually one of the best pieces of ski gear that we’ve ever purchased.

 We have one pair of adjustable ski boots by Roces that we have passed on through four of our kids already and they are still performing fantastically.
 The best part of these adjustable ski boots is they perform just as well as all the other ski boots that we’ve used for kids, but for the price of one ski boot, you get a boot that is adjustable through six different sizes.

 This is one of the best values that you can buy in kids ski gear and equality is outstanding.
 If your kid has bigger feet, we highly recommend the Roces ski boots, otherwise, buy kids the best ski boot size you can find.